-The success in ramping up and maintainance of research projects is dependant on each researcher following the proper safety requirements and respecting the safety of others.
+Each researcher is responsible for following the proper safety requirements and respecting the safety of others.
 In order to reduce risks, there must be a strong partnership between researchers and university administration.

 For questions regarding PPE or other health and safety concerns, please contact Virginia Tech’s Environmental Health and Safety office at: 540-231-3600.